1.0 Policy Statement

 3.7 Records and Monitoring

 3.7.1 All complaints will be recorded, including informal complaints.
-The Headteacher is responsible ensuring that staff record all complaints and their outcomes in schools.
-The Trust Executive Assistant is responsible for recording Trust complaints and will oversee a consistent logging process for our schools.
+The Headteacher is responsible ensuring that staff record all complaints and their outcomes in schools for stage 1 and 2 complaints.
+The Trust Operations Support Manager is responsible for recording Stage 3 and 4 or Trust complaints and will oversee a consistent logging process for our schools.

 3.7.2 Records relating to individual complaints are confidential, except where: